 As said above, the minimalist design of the watch gives it an appealing look.
 And that alone will keep it distinct from the competition.
 The circular dial of the watch comes in a lower profile, similar to the Forerunner 45.
-Also, the display used in both the Forerunner 55 and 45 is merely identical in terms of size and resolution.
+Also, the display used in both the Forerunner 55 and 45 is identical in size and resolution.

 The watch is protected by the much renowned chemically strengthened glass.
 The display measures 1.04 inches (or 26.3mm) in diameter and has a resolution of 208×208 (rather odd for a circular screen).